plotly/plotly.py/doc/python/figure-structure.md

 Various figure components configured within the layout of the figure support positioning attributes named `x` or `y`, whose values may be specified in "paper coordinates" (sometimes referred to as "plot fractions" or "normalized coordinates").
 Examples include `layout.xaxis.domain` or `layout.legend.x` or `layout.annotation[].x`.

-Positioning in paper coordinates is not done in absolute pixel terms, but rather in terms relative to a coordinate system defined with an origin `(0,0)` at `(layout.margin.l, layout.margin.b)` and a point `(1,1)` at `(layout.width-layout.margin.r, layout.height-layout.margin.t)`.
-Values less than 0 or greater than 1 are permitted, and refer to areas within the plot margins.
+Positioning in paper coordinates is *not* done in absolute pixel terms, but rather in terms relative to a coordinate system defined with an origin `(0,0)` at `(layout.margin.l, layout.margin.b)` and a point `(1,1)` at `(layout.width-layout.margin.r, layout.height-layout.margin.t)` (note: `layout.margin` values are pixel values, as are `layout.width` and `layout.height`).
+Paper coordinate values less than 0 or greater than 1 are permitted, and refer to areas within the plot margins.

 Note that the contents of the `layout.margin` attribute are by default computed based on the position and dimensions of certain items like the title or legend, and may be made dependent on the position and dimensions of tick labels as well when setting the `layout.xaxis.automargin` attribute to `True`.
 This has the effect of automatically increasing the margin values and therefore shrinking the physical area defined between the `(0,0)` and `(1,1)` points.
 Positioning certain items at paper coordinates less than 0 or greater than 1 will also trigger this behavior.
+The `layout.width` and `layout.height`, however, are taken as givens, so a figure will never grow or shrink based on its contents.

 The figure title may be positioned using "container coordinates" which have `(0,0)` and `(1,1)` anchored at the bottom-left and top-right of the figure, respectively, and therefore are independent of the values of layout.margin.